-SECTION I: Immunoglobulin therapy for immunodeficiency disorders Page 6 SECTION II: Licensing, regulation, and control of IG treatment products in Europe and North America Page 34 SECTION III: Establishing licensing, regulation, and control procedures in countries without well-established regulatory systems Page 40 SECTION IV: Evaluating IG treatment products Page 45 SECTION V: Conclusion Page 52 APPENDICES Appendix A: IG products available on world market Appendix B: Model Product assessment questionnaire Appendix C: Glossary Appendix D: Bibliography of useful reviews on IG products and relevant regulatory documents REFERENCES
+SECTION I: Immunoglobulin therapy for immunodeficiency disorders Page 6 SECTION II: Licensing, regulation, and control of IG treatment products in Europe and North America Page 28 SECTION III: Establishing licensing, regulation, and control procedures in countries without well-established regulatory systems Page 35 SECTION IV: Evaluating IG treatment products Page 41 SECTION V: Conclusion Page 48 APPENDICESPage 49Appendix A: IG products available on world marketPage 49Appendix B: Model Product assessment questionnairePage 50Appendix C: GlossaryPage 57Appendix D: Bibliography of useful reviews on IG products and relevantPage 57 reg julatory documents Page 61

-Within a national healthcare system, selection of immunoglobulin (IG) therapies for primary immunodeficiency disorders (PIDs) is difficult.
-In well-resourced countries, regulatory agencies make key decisions regarding such therapies' quality and safety; such regulatory agencies, including the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA), are dedicated to assessing products and to granting marketing licenses.
-However, even in countries lacking resources to form such regulatory agencies, selection of IG therapies for PIDs, within a national healthcare system, can occur.
-For such selection to occur, national regulatory authorities (NRAs) need to understand and to use several well-established principles; this guide offers such principles to NRAs and others who are responsible for selection of IG therapies for PIDs, within their respective national healthcare systems.
+Within a national healthcare system, selection of immunoglobulin (IG) therapies for immunodeficiency disorders (IDs) is difficult.
+In well-resourced countries, regulatory agencies make key decisions regarding such therapies' quality and safety; such regulatory agencies, including the U.S. Food and Drug Administration (FDA) and the European Medicines Evaluation Agency (EMEA), are dedicated to assessing products and to granting marketing licenses.
+However, even in countries lacking resources to form such regulatory agencies, selection of IG therapies for IDs, within a national healthcare system, can occur.
+For such selection to occur, national regulatory authorities (NRAs) need to understand and to use several well-established principles; this guide offers such principles to NRAs and others who are responsible for selection of IG therapies for IDs, within their respective national healthcare systems.
 While this guide was written with IG therapies in mind, many of its principles apply to all plasma-derived medicinal products.